Skip to content

 • It checks that state is still valid;

-• If the user has never authenticated with this OAuth2 client before, it adds in the database a new entry to the oauthaccount table, properly linked to the user_oauth table`; at subsequent logins that entry will just be updated;
+• it adds to the database a new entry to the oauthaccount table, properly linked to the user_oauth table; at subsequent logins that entry will just be updated.

 • It prepares a JWT token for the user and serves it in the Response Cookie.